Tools for calmer, clearer human response.

 Built to stay inexpensive

-Less machinery, less pressure, and more room to keep useful tools affordable.
+Less machinery, less pressure, and more room to keep helpful tools affordable.

 Our Goal